How to write a viral blog post (Guide with examples and tools)

 If you’re a business blogger, content marketer, or busy freelancer, your audience is likely to be your current or potential customer.
 You can get some really accurate answers to the above questions by interviewing them in person or over the phone, or surveying them.
 But before you do this, mind map some more questions and really drill down into who your audience is.

 Of course, this takes a lot of time and effort.
 You might not want to think about this in depth every time you write a blog post.
 And you certainly won’t want to be calling people up every time you want to write something…

 So it’s a good idea to build an selection of buyer personas.
 These will help you define who you are writing to each time and make your job of writing that much easier.
 What’s more, each buyer persona, or customer avatar, will eventually become so familiar to you that it will be like you are writing to a friend.

 You can check out our previous article on this: Build Better Content Marketing Strategy with Buyer Personas in 2018.

-Defining your argument or value proposition
+The best way to blog: define your argument or value proposition first

 Before you even begin writing an article, you need to ask yourself why anyone would want to read it.

 If you’re thinking about writing your fifteenth post on why your Chrome Extension is going to change everyone’s lives, stop and consider whether this is the best use of your time.
 There’s a LOT of noise on the internet.
 It’s our job, as responsible writers, to try to produce stuff of value.
 At least, that’s what I tell myself.